Argentina during World War II: Mounting political tensions

-Argentina at the Beginning of World War II
+Beginning of the war

-Political Situation at the Beginning of World War II
+Political situation

-At the beginning of World War Two, in 1939, Roberto María Ortiz was the President of Argentina.
-Despite winning the presidency by elections that were widely recognized as fraudulent by both the government and the opposition, by 1939 the government of Ortiz had made democratic normalization a priority of its agenda.
+When the war began, Roberto María Ortiz was the President of Argentina.
+Despite winning the presidency in 1937 in a process that was widely recognized as fraudulent by both the government and the opposition, by 1939 the government of Ortiz had made democratic normalization a priority of its agenda.
 To achieve this aim, the Ortiz administration resorted to federal interventions, but in the opposite way that these had been used under Justo, intervening those provinces where governors had won by proven fraud (namely San Juan, Santiago del Estero, Catamarca and Buenos Aires), while respecting the results and autonomy in those provinces with no irregularities, including those where elections had been won by the opposition UCR, such as the cases of Tucumán (October 1938 and March 1939) as well as Córdoba (March 1940).
 In 1940, legislative elections were held in a clean fashion, giving the opposition UCR a majority in Congress.
-This policy of democratic restoration would soon put the administration of Ortiz at odds with the more conservative factions of his own ruling Concordancia party, including conservative Vice-president Ramón Castillo.
+This policy of democratic restoration would soon put the administration of Ortiz at odds with the more conservative factions of his own ruling Concordancia party, including conservative vice-president Ramón Castillo.

 The opposition Radical Civic Union, in turn, was divided between FORJA, a political grouping that consisted of hardline supporters of deposed UCR president Hipólito Yrigoyen (who died in 1933) and opposed any form of cooperation with the government, and the majoritarian faction of the UCR under the official leadership of Marcelo Torcuato de Alvear, who, while also remaining in opposition to the government, soon adopted a more conciliary tone to the Ortiz administration as a result of these changes.
 The two other major parties, the Socialist Party and the liberal Democratic Progressive Party would also remain in opposition to the government.
 Meanwhile, the Communist Party, also staunchly opposed to the government, initially followed a policy of courting the trade unions, and gave priority to supporting the international stance of the Soviet Union.

 Economically, recovery from the Great Depression had been underway since 1933, but the beginning of the war resulted in changes to the Argentine economy, as imports from Europe were reduced.
 Thus began a process of import substitution industrialization, which had some antecedents during the Great Depression.
 This led to a process of internal migration as well, with people living in the countryside or in small villages moving to urban centers.